CURRENT & RECENT STUDIES

 PSORIASIS & PSORIATIC ARTHRITIS TWIN (PAT) STUDY

 The goal of the this study is to understand why twins with identical genes do not both always get psoriasis or psoriatic arthritis, and what factors in a person’s environment, in combination with their genetics, may be influencing the development of psoriatic disease in one sibling but not the other.
 One factor the study is particularly interested in looking into, is the impact from the many different kinds of bacteria and other microorganisms humans house in their intestine and on the skin.
 These microbes are part of what is referred to as the human microbiome.
 Recent microbiome research suggests a significant relationship between our microbiome and its potential influence on human health.
 Drs.
-Scher and Manasson believe that the intestinal and skin microbiome may be partially responsible for the development of psoriasis and/or psoriatic arthritis and their study will investigate this potential relationship.
+Scher and Howe believe that the intestinal and skin microbiome may be partially responsible for the development of psoriasis and/or psoriatic arthritis and their study will investigate this potential relationship.

 ADOLESCENT BRAIN COGNITIVE DEVELOPMENT (ABCD) STUDY